OG-SEPT/sept-weather/README.md

 API:
 ----
 Our site can be used as an API for other programmers.
-By sending a string to our site contining the url of the weather station you wish to view our application will return the data in JSON format.
+By sending a string to our site containing the url of the weather station you wish to view our application will return the data in JSON format.

 --------------------------------------------------------------------------